koii-network/ezsandbox/Lesson 3/README.md

-# Lesson 3: Secrets & Crawlers
+# Lesson 3: Secrets & Config

 This lesson covers how to use secrets to build out full web crawlers.
 Here is the lesson plan:

 - [Part I. Secrets](./README.md) - Explains and showcases with an example how to implement and use secrets for tasks
 - [Part II.
-Crawler Task Structure](./PartII.md) - Discusses a conceptual overview on what the crawler task structure entails and what the development plan is
+The Task Config File](./PartII.md) - Explains the various options in the `config-task.yml` file
 - [Part III.
 Building a Crawler](./PartIII.md) - Walks through exactly how to build out a simple and customizable template for a web crawler

 Prerequisites: